HanYangZhao/ultrasonic-trombone/README.md

 # ultrasonic-trumpet
-plastic trumpet with ultrasonic sensor for trumpet champ
+plastic trombone with ultrasonic sensor for trombone champ